Identity Theft & Scams

 - You get notice that your information was compromised by a data breach at a company where you do business or have an account

-Unfortunately, there are people out there trying to take advantage of individuals during the ongoing pandemic.
-Scams cover a wide spectrum including testing, contact tracing, promises of personal protective equipment, stimulus payments and more.
-The Federal Trade Commission (FTC) has put together numerous tips and resources available to help you as a consumer or a business to avoid scams during the pandemic.
+Unfortunately, there are people out there trying to take advantage of individuals during these times of financial uncertainty.
+Scams cover a wide spectrum including covid testing, vaccines and treatments, stimulus payments, medicare enrollment, IRS refunds and more.
+The Federal Trade Commission (FTC) and the Identity Theft Resource Center have put together numerous tips and resources available to help you as a consumer or a business to identify and avoid scams.

 If the scam or fraud is related to the COVID-19 pandemic: